-Lawn care in winter is required for lush green lawn in spring.
-Learn how to care for it in this educative guide.
+Lawn care in winter is required for a lush green lawn in the spring.
+Learn how to care for it in this informative article.

-Lawn preparation for winter is one of the most important gardening task that must be done in time and correctly.
-Adequate fertilization, mowing and removing weeds and debris provide the lawn healthy appearance but there are a few other things you should do, which are given below.
+Lawn preparation for winter is one of the most important gardening tasks that must be done in time and correctly.
+Adequate fertilization, mowing and removing weeds and debris provide the healthy lawn appearance, but there are a few other things you should do, which are given below.

 Lawn Preparation for Winter

-Aeration improves the airflow in the soil and reduce its compactness so that water, fertilizer and oxygen are easily absorbed by the roots.
+Aeration improves the airflow in the soil and reduces its compactness so that water, fertilizer, and oxygen are easily absorbed by the roots.
 This treatment improves the condition of the roots and helps in quick regeneration of grass after the winter.
 Aeration should be done in fall in late September or October.
-However, according to a research conducted by Purdue University, aeration done too late even until the November might be helpful.
+However, according to a research conducted by Purdue University, aeration is done too late even until the November might be helpful.

 After the aeration, if you see holes and patches apply the seeds at a rate of 0.8 Oz (25 g)/m2.
-Colder months are perfect time for seeding scraggly patches of lawn.
-It is done when soil is not frozen but cold enough to stop germination until next spring.
-To learn more on how to do it, read this.
+Colder months are the perfect time for seeding scraggly patches of lawn.
+It is done when the soil is not frozen but cold enough to stop germination until next spring.
+To learn more about how to do it, read this.

 5. Top Dressing

-Top dressing is the process of application of thin layer of soil, sand or compost over the turf.
+Top dressing is the process of application of a thin layer of soil, sand or compost over the turf.
 Top dressing is done after the aeration and overseeding.
-It helps in leveling the surface of lawn, protect it from extreme temperatures, controls thatch, improves drainage and resistance to drought.
+It helps in leveling the surface of the lawn, protect it from extreme temperatures, controls thatch, improves drainage and resistance to drought.
 Plus, there are many more other advantages.
 However, it is skipped in home gardens and lawns.
-To learn more about top dressing, checkout this educative article.
+To learn more about top dressing, check out this educative article.

 By proper fertilizing the lawn before winter you can increase the turf resistance to freezing temperatures.
-The application should be done 2-3 weeks prior to first frost date using so called “winterizer fertilizer” such as 24-2-14 NPK.
-But beware that winterizer should not be applied to warm season grasses as it will encourage them to grow.
+The application should be done 2-3 weeks before first frost date using so-called “winterizer fertilizer” such as 24-2-14 NPK.
+But beware that winterizer should not be applied to warm-season grasses as it will encourage them to grow.
 The high level of potassium in winterizer makes grasses more tolerant to cold and stress, helping them to survive in winter.

 Grass must not be cut too short or too high.
 Optimum height for last mowing job is leaving 2/3 of grass blades.
-Last mowing is best done anytime in between late October to mid November, depending more on the prevailing weather conditions.
+The last mowing is best done anytime in between late October to mid-November, depending more on the prevailing weather conditions.
 If you mow the lawn too early before winter and warm weather has made the grass to grow again, mowing must be repeated.
 During winters, mowing is not required.
 Once temperature falls below 40 F (4 C) grass starts to grow slowly.

 To find a perfect lawn in the spring, continue weeding, even in winter.
-Thus, the uncontrolled growth of weeds do not choke your lawn.
+Thus, the uncontrolled growth of weeds does not choke your lawn.
 But rest assured, it is paradoxically easier in winter.
 At this time, weeds grow faster than grass.
-This makes them much easier to spot on – except of course, when snow covers the garden.
+This makes them much easier to spot on – except of course when snow covers the garden.

 4. Discouraging Moles

-Before the onset of winter it is good to also think about discouragement of moles.
+Before the onset of winter, it is good to also think about the discouragement of moles.
 Many people believe that they hibernate in winter, which is false.
-They remain active underground, making tunnels under the surface of lawn and damaging grassroots.
-It is therefore appropriate to do mole control, to learn how to get rid of them read this.
+They remain active underground, making tunnels under the surface of the lawn and damaging grassroots.
+It is, therefore, appropriate to do mole control, to learn how to get rid of them read this.

 - Pay attention to the appearance and proliferation of moss is formed mainly in the most exposed in the shade when the sun is low.